jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

 On Android you must call `FinalizeAndAcknowlegeAsync` within 3 days when a purchase is validated.
 Please read the [Android documentation on Pending Transactions](https://developer.android.com/google/play/billing/integrate#pending) for more information.

-You must also call this on iOS to finalize and acknowlege the transation.
+You must also call this on iOS to finalize and acknowlege the transaction.

 Example:
 ```csharp